Computer History - 2009

-Intel releases the Core 2 Duo processor E7500 (3M Cache, 2.93 GHz, 1066 MHz FSB) on January 18, 2009.
+Intel released the Core 2 Duo processor E7500 (3M Cache, 2.93 GHz, 1066 MHz FSB) on January 18, 2009.

-AMD releases the first Phenom II X3 (triple core) processors (6M Cache, 2.5 to 3.0 GHz, 1066 MHZ or 1333 MHz FSB) on February 9, 2009.
+AMD released the first Phenom II X3 (triple-core) processors (6M Cache, 2.5 to 3.0 GHz, 1066 MHZ or 1333 MHz FSB) on February 9, 2009.

-Google voice, based on GrandCentral, is launched March 11, 2009.
+Google voice, based on GrandCentral, was launched on March 11, 2009.

-Intel releases the Core 2 Quad processor Q8400 (4M Cache, 2.67 GHz, 1333 MHz FSB) in April of 2009
+Intel released the Core 2 Quad processor Q8400 (4M Cache, 2.67 GHz, 1333 MHz FSB) in April 2009.

-Android version 1.5 (Cupcake) is released April 27, 2009.
+Android version 1.5 (Cupcake) was released on April 27, 2009.

-The Minecraft game is released.
+The Minecraft game was released in 2009.

-Intel releases the Core 2 Duo processor E7600 (3M Cache, 3.06 GHz, 1066 MHz FSB) May 31, 2009.
+Intel released the Core 2 Duo processor E7600 (3M Cache, 3.06 GHz, 1066 MHz FSB) on May 31, 2009.

-AMD releases the first Phenom II X2 (dual core) processors (6M Cache, 3.0 to 3.5 GHz, 1066 MHZ or 1333 MHz FSB) on June 1, 2009.
+AMD released the first Phenom II X2 (dual-core) processors (6M Cache, 3.0 to 3.5 GHz, 1066 MHZ or 1333 MHz FSB) on June 1, 2009.

-Android version 1.6 (Donut) is released September 15, 2009.
+Android version 1.6 (Donut) was released on September 15, 2009.

-Android version 2.0 (Eclair) is released on October 29, 2009.
+Android version 2.0 (Eclair) was released on October 29, 2009.

 The first LTE service was made available by TeliaSonera in Oslo, Norway and Stockholm, Sweden in December 2009.

-Redis is first released in 2009.
+Redis was first released in 2009.

-X is forked to Xorg.
+X was forked to Xorg in 2009.

 Computer companies founded in 2009

-Quora is founded in June of 2009.
+Quora was founded in June 2009.

-Dwolla is founded in December of 2009.
+Dwolla was founded in December 2009.